rust-util-collections/btm/README.md

 btm

 USAGE:
-    btm [FLAGS] [OPTIONS] [SUBCOMMAND]
+    btm [OPTIONS] [SUBCOMMAND]

-FLAGS:
-    -h, --help                 Prints help information
-    -C, --snapshot-clean       clean up all existing snapshots -l, --snapshot-list        list all available snapshots in the form of block height -x, --snapshot-rollback    rollback to the last available snapshot -V, --version              Prints version information

 OPTIONS:
+    -C, --snapshot-clean
+            clean up all existing snapshots

+    -h, --help
+            Print help information

+    -l, --snapshot-list
+            list all available snapshots in the form of block height

+    -p, --snapshot-volume [<VolumePath>...]
+            a data volume containing your blockchain data

-    -r, --snapshot-rollback-to <Height>
+    -r, --snapshot-rollback-to [<Height>...]
             rollback to a custom height, will try the closest smaller height if the target does not exist

-    -R, --snapshot-rollback-to-exact <Height>
+    -R, --snapshot-rollback-to-exact [<Height>...]
             rollback to a custom height exactly, an error will be reported if the target does not exist

-    -p, --snapshot-target <TargetPath>           a data volume containing both ledger data and tendermint data

-SUBCOMMANDS:
-    daemon
-    help      Prints this message or the help of the given subcommand(s)
+    -x, --snapshot-rollback
+            rollback to the last available snapshot
 ```

 **Usage of `btm daemon ...`:**